 Look back at your staff schedule from last year's Super Bowl to help you coordinate staffing this year.
 With comprehensive restaurant scheduling software like SpotOn Teamwork, you can easily compare your staff schedule with POS data to see if you were staffed efficiently.
 From there, make changes accordingly to ensure you're appropriately staffed.
 If you don't have data at your fingertips, talk to management and staff who were on hand last year to assess whether you're appropriately staffed or need to adjust this year.

-4. Shine on game day with tech
+4. Shine on game day with restaurant tech

 A server holds out a handheld restaurant POS for a guest to pay with their card